EXCLUSIVE: Chandan Prabhakar Is NOT Aware Of Family Time With Kapil Sharma’s Revamp!

 - Kapil Sharma Makes A Zabardast Comeback In His New Game Show!

-Kapil Sharma got into controversy because of his abusive tweets.
+Kapil Sharma got into a controversy because of his abusive tweets.
 Post the controversy, many things were written against him and his new show, Family Time With Kapil Sharma.
-It was also said that teh actor-comedian is again fighting depression.
+It was also said that the actor-comedian is again fighting depression.

 Since the makers couldn't get in touch with Kapil, they were unsure about the fate of the show.